HenryLevenNU/equation-game-repo/README.md

 • Navigate to the 'Terminal' on Mac (or Command Prompt on Windows).

-• Write 'cd ' and then paste in the folder directory like this:
+• Write 'cd ' and then paste the folder directory like so:

 ```
-cd /Users/your_name/Downloads/equation-game-repo-main
+cd /Users/your_name_here/Downloads/equation-game-repo-main
 ```

 •Finally, start the game by typing: